 How do I optimize and embed Youtube videos on my website?

-Here are a few steps that you can use to boost your site UX and keep people on your site for the rest of their lives.
+Here are a few steps that you can use to boost your site UX and keep people on your site:

 The regular embed iframe snippet looks like this: